 This shoe is meant for speed.
 It’s equipped with a Propel Plate feature that gives you the most return on energy exerted.
-Instead of absorbing your energy you’ll feel the push off feature spring you forward with every step.
+Instead of absorbing your energy, the shoe springs you forward with every step.

 If you are looking for a less-cumbersome racing shoe, the Altra Vanish-R will have you flying down the track or road in no time.

 - Propel Plate feature springs you forward

 The Topo Athletic ST-2 strikes a perfect balance between minimalism and support.
 It’s a great first shoe for runners wanting to try the barefoot shoe experience but not yet fully committed.
 The Topo Athletic ST-2’s versatility makes it a great shoe for easy runs, races, or even cross training.

 The Topo Athletic ST-2 features a zero-drop heel to give you a natural feel, while providing a relatively thicker sole for added comfort.
 The toe box has plenty of space for your toes to spread out, maintaining comfort as you run.

 A breathable mesh wraps along the top part of the shoe promoting breathability and providing flexible stabilization.
 It also eliminates the need for seams along the top part of the shoe, allowing it to be even lighter and more flexible.